[ Juliana Del Pesco, BARBRI International Legal Manager, Americas ]

 Here are our recommended steps:

 It’s difficult to build out a meaningful outline without some substance.
 First, gather all of your foundational information in one place — including your case briefs, class notes, casebook, and maybe a study aid like your BARBRI outline or a handed-down outline.
-For help acquiring outlines that make the most sense for your classes, you can start by reaching out to your professors.
-BARBRI also provides great outlines as part of the 1L Mastery Package.

 The table of contents in your casebook already has the makings of an outline so you can easily use it as the foundation for yours.
 It clearly lays out the major area of law, the related subtopics, and where all the cases fit into the discussion.
 If your professor teaches to a course syllabus rather than following a table of contents, lay out your outline using the syllabus in a similar manner.